'Real confidence' helps Adams succeed as Rodgers' top target

 Adams said he doesn't focus much on an opponent's injury situation as he gets ready for a game.
 He just concentrates on helping make sure the Packers are at their best each Sunday.
 That includes those frequent conversations with Rodgers, whether in person or by text.

-NOTES: Packers defensive tackle Kenny Clark didn’t practice Wednesday due to a groin injury that knocked him out of the Vikings game in the first half. ...
-The Packers signed offensive tackle Ryan Pope and defensive lineman Billy Winn to the practice squad.
-They released defensive lineman Daylon Mack from the practice squad.
+NOTES: Packers defensive tackle Kenny Clark didn't practice Thursday due to a groin injury that knocked him out of the Vikings game in the first half.
+Wide receiver Equanimeous St. Brown (knee) and tight end Josiah Deguara (shin/ankle) also didn't practice.
+Offensive lineman Billy Turner, who missed the Vikings game with a knee injury, was a full participant in Thursday's practice. ...
+For the Lions, wide receiver Kenny Golladay (hamstring), tight end Hunter Bryant (hamstring), cornerback Desmond Trufant (hamstring) and offensive tackle Halapoulivaati Vaitai (foot) didn't practice Thursday.